Sarre Anglo-Saxon cemetery: Archaeological investigation

 The existence of Sarre was not noted by any of the early antiquarians who studied the Anglo-Saxon cemeteries of Kent.
 Sarre cemetery was discovered in 1843, and re-examined in 1860, when a number of artefacts were discovered during construction work at Sarre windmill, subsequently being purchased by the British Museum.
 It was excavated in 1863 by the Kent Archaeological Society, in a project directed by John Brent, who published his findings in the Archaeologia Cantiana journal.
 Aided by two workmen, he used a metal probe to determine the locations of the graves.

 After this excavation, which was believed to have been total, the cemetery was relegated to "the history of archaeology", being considered “arguably the richest Anglo-Saxon burial ground yet discovered”.
-It was not scheduled as an Ancient Monument.
+It was not scheduled as an Ancient Monument at the time, but in 1999 it was designated a scheduled monument along with the nearby remains of an 11th-century church.

 In 1982, an excavation of the supposed site of St. Giles took place under the directorship of D.R.J.
 Perkins, revealing Anglo-Saxon graves around 50 metres away from Brent's excavated area.
 This led Perkins to review the original cemetery plan, and undertake aerial photography of the site; this suggested that there were various features that Brent had not revealed, and that the cemetery was larger than previously believed.
 It was decided that further excavation of the site was necessary, with the cooperation of the landowners, Church Commissioners, as well as the local farmer, Michael Baxter.

 In May 1991, Southern Water commenced a sewage construction near the site, and funded a rescue excavation of the area from the Trust for Thanet Archaeology.